 - handle the entire software development life cycle

 So, someone who is a junior developer can apply some of the specific tactics and things that can help to grow their skills and find a developer job.
 Let’s discuss some of these tactics more closely.

 One of the things that stop people from hiring you is that you don’t have that level of experience that they need.
 In that situation, one thing that can help you during your technical interview is to have a side project that you can show people.
 You can go to the interview and be really conversant with things.
 Additionally, personal side projects are a unique source of personal growth and discovery.
 They will provide you with more opportunities to get noticed as a software developer.

 You don’t really need to present a new iPhone or a new Tesla car, you only need to get up and talk about something basic on your topic for about 5 – 10 minutes.

-Even if you’re not an expert in this topic, it doesn’t matter.
+Even if you’re not an expert on this topic, it doesn’t matter.
 The main thing is that you go there and you share what you know.
-And somebody else who knows just a little bit less than you, can benefit from it.
+And somebody else who knows just a little bit less than you can benefit from it.

 Not to mention that it’s a great conversation starter.
-You don’t need to present yourself to everyone in the meeting.
-People kind of already know who you are from your presentation.
-It gives you a chance to go and start conversation with someone, find out what they’re about and what they do.
+You don’t need to present yourself to everyone at the meeting.
+People kind of already knows who you are from your presentation.
+It gives you a chance to go and start a conversation with someone, find out what they’re about and what they do.